-RISKS RELATING TO OUR PUBLICLY-TRADED DEBT
+RISKS RELATED TO OUR PUBLICLY-TRADED DEBT

-The 7.50% Notes due 2022 (the "2022 Notes") and the 7.00% Notes due 2021 (the "2021 Notes," and together with the 2022 Notes, the "Notes") are unsecured and therefore are effectively subordinated to any secured indebtedness we have outstanding or may incur in the future.
+The 2022 Notes, 2021 Notes, and 2023 Notes, together, the "Notes" are unsecured and therefore are effectively subordinated to any secured indebtedness we have outstanding or may incur in the future.

 In September 2015 and April 2016, we issued \$8,324,000 and \$40,250,000 in aggregate principal amount of the 2022 Notes and 2021 Notes, respectively.
 The Notes are not secured by any of our assets or any of the assets of our subsidiaries.
 As a result, the Notes are effectively subordinated to any secured indebtedness we or our subsidiaries have outstanding or may incur in the future (or any indebtedness that is initially unsecured to which we subsequently grant security).
-In any liquidation, dissolution, bankruptcy or other similar proceeding, the holders of any of our existing or future secured indebtedness of our subsidiaries may assert rights against the assets pledged to secure that indebtedness to receive full payment of their indebtedness before the assets may be used to pay other creditors, including the holders of the Notes.
+In any liquidation, dissolution, bankruptcy or other similar proceeding, the holders of any of our existing or future secured indebtedness and the existing or future secured indebtedness of our subsidiaries may assert rights against the assets pledged to secure that indebtedness to receive full payment of their indebtedness before the assets may be used to pay other creditors, including the holders of the Notes.